marcelohz/Naves/README.md

 # Naves
-Stupid little game of a shooting spaceship.
+The spaceships are triangles, that's how crude it is.
-Just wanted to learn some DirectX.
+Just wanted to dabble in DirectX